-The NEW1 facility is comprised of up to sixty-two (62) wind turbine generators ("WTGs"), up to two (2) electrical service platforms ("ESPs") and associated offshore cables and an onshore transmission system.
-Once fully operational, the facility will have an anticipated nameplate capacity of 804 megawatts (MW) of renewable energy.
-NEW1 is located within federal waters on the OCS located within the Bureau of Ocean Energy Management ("BOEM") Renewable Energy Lease Area OCS-A 0534 and potentially occupying a portion of the currently identified BOEM Lease Area OCS-A 0501.
+Park City Wind, LLC ("PCW" or the "applicant" or the "Permittee") has applied for a permit for a new project (called New England Wind 1 "NEW1") to construct up to sixty-two (62) wind turbine generators ("WTGs"), and up to two (2) electrical service platforms ("ESPs"),") and associated offshore cables and an onshore transmission system.
+Once operational, the project will have an anticipated nameplate capacity of 804 megawatts (MW) of renewable energy.
+NEW1 will be located within federal waters on the OCS located within the Bureau of Ocean Energy Management ("BOEM") Renewable Energy Lease Area OCS-A 0534 and potentially occupying a portion of the currently identified BOEM Lease Area OCS-A 0501.